bioidiap/bob.ip.gabor/doc/guide.rst

    >>> transformed_freq_image = wavelet.transform(freq_image)

-To get the transformed image in spatial domain, it needs to be transformed back using ``bob.sp.ifft``:
+To get the transformed image in spatial domain, it needs to be transformed back, e.g., using :py:func:`bob.sp.ifft`:

 .. doctest::